AgPriyank/Agpriyank.github.io/README.md

 You can change these emoji symbols to any other unicode characters you prefer.

 ### Adjust section heights:
-- News sidebar height on desktop: Change `.sidebar.desktop-news .news-container { max-height: 600px; }` (increase or decrease as needed)
+- News sidebar height: Change `.news-container { max-height: 400px; }` (increase or decrease as needed)
-- News height on mobile: Change `.sidebar.mobile-news .news-container { max-height: 400px; }`
+- Profile photo size: Change `.profile-photo { width: 180px; height: 180px; }`
-- Number of news items on mobile: Change `.sidebar.mobile-news .news-item:nth-child(n+7)` (7 means show first 6 items, 8 means show first 7, etc.)

-### News section behavior:
+### Layout structure:
 **Desktop (>900px):**
-- News appears in right sidebar (sticky positioning)
-- Fixed height (600px by default) with scroll
+- Left sidebar (narrower - 280px): Profile (photo, name, contact) + News
-- Aligns roughly with Selected Papers section height
+- Right column (wider): About Me, Selected Papers, Working Papers
+- Sidebar is sticky (stays visible while scrolling)
-- All news items accessible via scroll
+- All news items visible with scroll in sidebar

 **Mobile (≤900px):**
-- News appears after "About Me" section
-- Shows only first 6 news items
-- Limited to 400px height with scroll

-To change mobile news position, move the `<aside class="sidebar mobile-news">` block in `index.html` to before or after different sections.

-### Add new sections:
-1. Add data to `content.json`
-2. Add HTML structure to `index.html`
-3. Add rendering function to `app.js`

-## 🔧 Troubleshooting

-**Site not loading?**
-- Check browser console for errors (F12)
-- Make sure all file paths are correct
-- Verify `content.json` is valid JSON (use jsonlint.com)

-**Content not showing?**
-- Verify the file is at `data/content.json`
-- Check that all required fields in JSON are filled

-**Sidebar not showing?**
-- Check screen width (sidebar hides on screens < 900px)
-- On mobile, it appears at the top
+- Profile section appears at top

-## 📝 Creating Additional Pages

-To create `publications.html` or `misc.html`:
-1. Copy `index.html` structure
-2. Create new data sections in `content.json`
-3. Update `app.js` to handle the new page

-Need help?
-Check the code comments or reach out!
+- News section below profile
+- Main content below
+- Single column layout

+The profile and news are always together in the sidebar on the left, which moves to the top on mobile.